machbase/machbase/content/en/dbms/install/windows/msi-install.md

 ## Installation

+1. Download the installation file from the Markbase download site and run it.
-1. When the installation start screen is displayed, click the Next button.
+   When the installation start screen is displayed, click the Next button.

 ![msi1](../msi1.png)

 2. On the screen to select the directory folder, the default is usually "C:\Machbase-5.1\".
    If you want to install to a different directory, you can change the path.
    After choosing the directory, click the Next button.

 ![msi2](../msi2.png)